 Former US Ambassador-at-Large for War Crime Issues, Pierre-Richard Prosper brings unparalleled experience in international trade matters and counsels foreign governments on improving their legal capacity.
 Arent Fox generated international media headlines in 2010 when Ambassador Prosper secured the freedom of a 71-year-old Iranian-American man, Reza Taghavi, who had been imprisoned in Iran for more than two years.
 Ambassador Prosper travelled to Iran to negotiate Mr. Taghavi’s release and accompanied him back home to the United States.
 Ambassador Prosper is now representing a former US Marine, Amir Hekmati, who has been accused of espionage and sentenced to death by the Iranian government.
 Hekmati, an Iranian-American US citizen born in Arizona and raised in Michigan, was arrested in mid-September while on a visit to his family in Iran.
 Ambassador Prosper also represents the Government of Rwanda and its President, Paul Kagame, in a federal case in Oklahoma where he secured a landmark ruling from the court dismissing claims against Rwanda.

-Other burgeoning Los Angeles practices include labor and employment which grew from two attorneys, when Harry Johnson, the former head of Jones Day’s practice, moved to Arent Fox in 2009, to eight in less than two years.
+Other burgeoning Los Angeles practices include labor and employment which grew from two attorneys, when the former head of another firm moved to Arent Fox in 2009, to eight in less than two years.
 The firm’s Los Angeles intellectual property group added five attorneys in 2011.
 Overall, the office now has 114 employees.

 “The first five years have seen us make major headway in building a team of outstanding attorneys across each of our primary practice areas – who are dedicated to obtaining victories for our clients in complex disputes and providing excellent counsel to them in regulatory and transactional matters,” Mr. O’Brien said.